Mikaela/mikaela.github.io/pages/irc/channel.markdown

 ---
 layout: page
+title: Rules of my IRC channels and others like that
 permalink: /irc/channel.html
 sitemap: false
 excerpt: "Rules of my IRC channel.
 TL;DR: Use common sense, be nice, no discrimination, no public logging, don't bring bots without permission.
 Thanks ♥"